LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/MavenAIPoweredRoutingTutorial.md

 #### Import the CB Bot Template

-1. In LiveEngage navigate to Conversation Builder and then click New Bot
+1. In Conversational Cloud navigate to Conversation Builder and then click New Bot

     <img class="fancyimage" width="750" src="img/maven/cb-page.png">